 Generator set installations may be equipped with an optional integral fuel Day tank.
-A float operated valve controls fuel flow of up to 300 psi into the fuel tank.
+A float operated valve controls fuel flow into the fuel tank.
 The correct level is maintained to assure a constant source of fuel.
 It is necessary to install an overflow line between the Day tank and the main fuel tank.
 Refer to the installations included with the tank.
 See Figure 8 for an example of a Day tank installation.